-Over 83% of Food Distributed by Mid-South Food Bank Consists of High Nutritious Value
+Over 83% of Food Distributed by Mid-South Food Bank is High Nutritious Value

-But Mid-South Food Bank is working to expand access to fresh produce and other healthy foods to the nearly half a million Mid-Southerners in need.
-Although there is more cost involved, Mid-South Food Bank works to deliver healthy, nutritious food to the underserved.
+Mid-South Food Bank is working to expand access to fresh produce and other healthy foods to the nearly half a million Mid-Southerners in need.
+We work to distribute nutritious food.
 That includes efforts to provide the healthiest options possible, from lean protein to low-sodium canned foods and products without extra sugar and corn syrup.
 And as much fresh produce possible.

-Most of the fresh produce is distributed through the Mobile Pantry Program.
-Every week, partner agencies throughout the service area set up events and the Food Bank brings truckloads of food to be distributed directly to households.
+Lots of fresh produce is distributed through the Mobile Pantry Program.
+The Food Bank brings truckloads of food to be distributed directly to households.
 A Mobile Pantry distributes as much as 50,000 pounds of food at each visit.
 The Kids Café program also benefits from available fresh produce.
 Kids Cafes around the area serve kids nutritious hot meals in a safe environment and volunteers teach important lessons about nutrition.
 Produce also makes its way to shelves of the shopping area that supply agencies like soup kitchens.

 Hunger is a health issue.